nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### 4.3.
 Snapshot feature (by Aizat)

 #### 4.3.1.
 Implementation
+This section explains the implementation of the snapshot feature.
+This feature allows users to save the current state of their `ZooKeepBook` as a json file with their desired file name.

 The snapshot feature is implemented by the `SnapCommand` and `SnapCommandParser` classes.
-`SnapCommandParser` parses the user's input as a file name and then creates a `SnapCommand` object with a `Path` object representing the save destination and file name as parameters.
+`SnapCommandParser` parses the user's input as a file name.
+If the file name is valid, it returns a `SnapCommand` object with a `Path` object representing the save destination and the file name as arguments.
+If the file name is invalid, it returns an error message.

-`SnapCommand` executes by copying the current state of the ZooKeepBook and then utilising `StorageManager`'s save method to save the copied ZooKeepBook with the user specified file name.
+`SnapCommand` executes by copying the current state of the `ZooKeepBook` and then calls `StorageManager#saveZooKeepBook(...)` to save the copied `ZooKeepBook` with the user specified file name.

 The following Sequence Diagram (*Figure 22*) illustrates the creation and execution of a `SnapCommand`: